March of Ukrainian Nationalists

-The March of Ukrainian Nationalists is a Ukrainian patriotic song that was originally the official anthem of the Organization of Ukrainian Nationalists and the Ukrainian Insurgent Army.
+The March of Ukrainian Nationalists is a Ukrainian patriotic song that was originally the official anthem of the Organisation of Ukrainian Nationalists and the Ukrainian Insurgent Army.
 The song is also known by its first line "We were born in a great hour" («Зродились ми з великої години»).
-The song, written by Oles Babiy to music by Omelian Nyzhankivskyi in 1929, was officially adopted by the leadership of the Organization of Ukrainian Nationalists in 1932.
+The song, written by Oles Babiy to music by Omelian Nyzhankivskyi in 1929, was officially adopted by the leadership of the Organisation of Ukrainian Nationalists in 1932.
 The song is often referred to as a patriotic song from the times of the uprising, and a Ukrainian folk song.

-It is still commonly performed today, especially at events honoring the Ukrainian Insurgent Army and by nationalist organizations and party meetings, such as those of VO Svoboda.
+It is still commonly performed today, especially at events honoring the Ukrainian Insurgent Army and by nationalist organisations and party meetings, such as those of VO Svoboda.

 Background

-In 1919 with the end of the Polish–Ukrainian War, which resulted in the takeover of western Ukraine by the Second Polish Republic, many former leaders of the Ukrainian republic were exiled.
+In 1919, with the end of the Polish–Ukrainian War, which resulted in the takeover of western Ukraine by the Second Polish Republic, many former leaders of the Ukrainian republic were exiled.
 As Polish persecution of Ukrainians during the interwar period increased, many Ukrainians (particularly the youth, many of whom felt they had no future) lost faith in traditional legal approaches, in their elders, and in the western democracies who were seen as turning their backs on Ukraine.
-This period of disillusionment coincided with the increase in support for the Organization of Ukrainian Nationalists (OUN).
+This period of disillusionment coincided with the increase in support for the Organisation of Ukrainian Nationalists (OUN).
 By the beginning of the Second World War, the OUN was estimated to have 20,000 active members and many times that number in sympathizers.
-The song was written in 1929 during the midst of these political events and adopted by the organization's leadership 3 years later.
+The song was written in 1929 during the midst of these political events and adopted by the organisation's leadership 3 years later.